joyofscripting/blurio/README.md

 (you do not need to use the arguments --faces and/or --plates when using --costs)

+* --detections: A JSON file containing the positions of the faces blurred in the video will be downloaded additionally

 + --input : Path to the MP4 video file you want to process

 The blurred video will be saved at the same location as the source video.